greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added color reduction as an option and auto detection for image with less than 256 color.
 When using reduction this results in smaller files.
 * Added direct printing to a selected printer
 * Changed multi-screen capture behaviour, assuming that capturing all screens is not a normal use-case.
 Now default behaviour is to capture the one with the mouse-cursor.
 Also the user can select which screen to capture from the context-menu.
+* Many languages added, see our website for the while listing!

 Bugs resolved:
 * Fixed a problem with temp-files being removed before they were used, now using a delay of ~10 hours